The One-Name Email, a Silicon Valley Status Symbol, Is Wreaking Havoc - Slashdot

 [...]
 Startups are growing faster than at any time since the dot-com boom thanks to a flood of venture capital.
 The system of using first names is leading to more email misfires at tech companies the more successful, and larger, they get. {...]
 Even techies are having a hard time figuring out how to disrupt the naming convention of corporate email.
 The growing pains usually set in when startups reach 25 to 50 employees, as names begin to overlap, according to Josh Walter, who has designed email services for companies for the past eight years.
 "That's when companies say, 'Oh no, what do we do now?'"
 Mr. Walter says.
 He is currently IT engineer at Second Measure, a Silicon Valley startup that analyzes consumer spending.

-First World Problems (Score:3, Insightful)
+First World Problems (Score:5, Insightful)

 i just can't even.....